Health Sciences

 • Application Fee.
 Applicants must pay the following application fees for both application systems:

 • Resume or Vita.
-Include your resume or vita in both your DICAS and NAU Graduate College applications:
+Include your resume or vita in both your NAU OGPS and DICAS applications.

 • The concentration to which you are applying